-78 Authorisation of Directors' interests
+79 Authorisation of Directors' interests

-- 78.1 For the purposes of Section 175 of the 2006 Act, the Directors shall have the power to authorise any matter which would or might otherwise constitute or give rise to a breach of the duty of a Director under that Section to avoid a situation in which he/she has, or can have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the Company. - 78.2 Authorisation of a matter under this Article shall be effective only if: - 78.2.1 the matter in question shall have been proposed in writing for consideration at a meeting of the Directors, in accordance with the Board's normal procedures or in such other manner as the Directors may determine; - 78.2.2 any requirement as to the quorum at the meeting of the Directors at which the matter is considered is met without counting the Director in question and any other interested Director (together the "Interested Directors"); and - 78.2.3 the matter was agreed to without the Interested Directors voting or would have been agreed to if the votes of the Interested Directors had not been counted. - 78.3 Any authorisation of a matter under this Article Error!
-Reference source not found. may:

-- 78.3.1 extend to any actual or potential conflict of interest which may arise out of the matter so authorised; - 78.3.2 be subject to such conditions or limitations as the Directors may determine, whether at the time such authorisation is given or subsequently; - 78.3.3 be terminated by the Directors at any time, and a Director shall comply with any obligations imposed on him/her by the Directors pursuant to any such authorisation.
+- 79.1 For the purposes of Section 175 of the 2006 Act, the Directors shall have the power to authorise any matter which would or might otherwise constitute or give rise to a breach of the duty of a Director under that Section to avoid a situation in which he/she has, or can have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the Company. - 79.2 Authorisation of a matter under this Article shall be effective only if: - 79.2.1 the matter in question shall have been proposed in writing for consideration at a meeting of the Directors, in accordance with the Board's normal procedures or in such other manner as the Directors may determine; - 79.2.2 any requirement as to the quorum at the meeting of the Directors at which the matter is considered is met without counting the Director in question and any other interested Director (together the "Interested Directors"); and - 79.2.3 the matter was agreed to without the Interested Directors voting or would have been agreed to if the votes of the Interested Directors had not been counted. - 79.3 Any authorisation of a matter under this Article 79 may: - 79.3.1 extend to any actual or potential conflict of interest which may arise out of the matter so authorised; - 79.3.2 be subject to such conditions or limitations as the Directors may determine, whether at the time such authorisation is given or subsequently;

-- A Director shall not, save as otherwise agreed by him/her, be accountable to the Company for any benefit which he/she (or a person connected with him/her) derives from any matter authorised by the Directors under this Article and any contract, transaction or arrangement relating thereto shall not be liable to be avoided on the grounds of any such benefit. - 78.5 This Article does not apply to a conflict of interest arising in relation to a transaction or arrangement with the Company.
+- 79.3.3 be terminated by the Directors at any time, - and a Director shall comply with any obligations imposed on him/her by the Directors pursuant to any such authorisation. - 79.4 A Director shall not, save as otherwise agreed by him/her, be accountable to the Company for any benefit which he/she (or a person connected with him/her) derives from any matter authorised by the Directors under this Article and any contract, transaction or arrangement relating thereto shall not be liable to be avoided on the grounds of any such benefit. - 79.5 This Article does not apply to a conflict of interest arising in relation to a transaction or arrangement with the Company.

-79 Permitted Interests
+80 Permitted Interests

-- 79.1 Subject to compliance with Article Error!
-Reference source not found. a Director, n otwithstanding his/her office, may have an interest of the following kind: - 79.1.1 where a Director (or a person connected with him/her) is a director or other officer of, or employed by, or otherwise interested (including by the holding of shares) in any Relevant Company; - 79.1.2 where a Director (or a person connected with him/her) is a party to, or otherwise interested in, any contract, transaction or arrangement with a Relevant Company, or in which the Company is otherwise interested; - 79.1.3 where a Director (or a person connected with him/her) represents the interests of any member whose interests may conflict, from time to time, with the interests of the Company;

-- 79.1.4 an interest which cannot reasonably be regarded as likely to give rise to a conflict of interest: - 79.1.5 an interest, or a transaction or arrangement giving rise to an interest, of which the Director is not aware; or - 79.1.6 any other interest authorised by ordinary resolution of the Company.
+- 80.1 Subject to compliance with Article 80.2 a Director, notwithstanding his/her office, may have an interest of the following kind: - where a Director (or a person connected with him/her) is a director or other officer of, or employed by, or otherwise interested (including by the holding of shares) in any Relevant Company; - where a Director (or a person connected with him/her) is a party to, or otherwise interested in, any contract, transaction or arrangement with a Relevant Company, or in which the Company is otherwise interested; - 80.1.3 where a Director (or a person connected with him/her) represents the interests of any member whose interests may conflict, from time to time, with the interests of the Company; - 80.1.4 an interest which cannot reasonably be regarded as likely to give rise to a conflict of interest; - an interest, or a transaction or arrangement giving rise to an interest, of which the Director is not aware; or - 80.1.6 any other interest authorised by ordinary resolution of the Company.

-No authorisation under Article Error!
-Reference source not found. shall be necessary in r espect of any such interest.
+No authorisation under Article 79.1 shall be necessary in respect of any such interest.